 Looking to invest in a standup paddleboard?
 Don’t know where to start?
-Check out our list of the best SUPs of 2021.
+Check out our list of the best SUPs of the season.

 Standup paddleboarding is one of the fastest-growing water sports of the decade.
 There’s a good chance you’re familiar with standup paddleboarding, but if you aren’t, here’s what you need to know.

 Standup paddleboarding, or SUPing, is the act of standing on a hard epoxy or inflatable board tapered at both ends, and using a paddle to move through the water.
 Similar to a surfboard, paddleboards also have fins on the bottom that help to move and steer.

 For this review, we looked at the overall construction, durability, features, and price of each board.
 We also looked at the variety of boards and paddles each brand has on the market.
 Then, we ranked each board on quality, durability, price, and the volume of positive reviews across several retail platforms.

 We put a huge focus on inflatable standup paddleboards.
 They are a great option for all experience levels, have a variety of uses (flatwater and whitewater), and don’t require special racks or extra storage.